 NoCheck Personal Identity Verification Claimant Portal Enhancement for DWD

-U.S. Bank and NoCheck will work with DWD to develop and implement a personal identity verification process in accordance with your specifications.
+NoCheck will work with DWD to develop and implement a personal identity verification process in accordance with your specifications.
 Once a claimant comes into the DWD portal to apply for unemployment benefits and has been authorized, they will be secure session transferred into the Claimant Portal hosted by NoCheck.
 At that time, they will choose their method of payment and will go through both an account validation and personal identity verification process if they choose ACH or will go through a personal identity verification process before the debit card is authorized.
 NoCheck’s customer verification procedures ensure a security industry leading payment portal.

-U.S. Bank Prepaid Card Fraud Assistance

-To assist with your card investigation efforts, card activation status and other cardholder demographic information is available to DWD in real-time 24/7 via the administrative portal.
-Your program administrator will have the ability to locate any DWD program cardholder using the search function on the portal.
-They will also have access to the Card Account Detail report, which is one of our standard report offerings.
-This report summarizes cardholder information such as, card ID, name, address, account and routing numbers, card status (active, inactive, etc.), mail date, fulfillment date, registration date, activation date and last load date.
-A recap of this summary report format is illustrated below.

-Card Account Detail Report

 The best time to prevent fraud however is before it starts.
-To help minimize fraud when issuing prepaid cards or processing ACH payments, it is our recommendation, and an industry best practice, for DWD to utilize account validation and personal identity verification services before initiating the payment choice process.
+To help minimize fraud when issuing benefit payments, it is our recommendation, and an industry best practice, for DWD to utilize account validation and personal identity verification services before initiating the payment choice process.

-The U.S. Bank and NoCheck systems are fully PCI and SOC2 compliant and subject to routine audits.
+NoCheck systems and those of our subcontractors are fully PCI and SOC2 compliant and subject to routine audits.
 These are the highest standards for securing a system that processes and stores sensitive information.
 All file transfers between systems use secure protocols and are encrypted to safeguard in-transit data.
 NoCheck houses all data with secure encryption without using cloud storage, preventing possible intrusion scenarios.

 Fraud detection and prevention support